Dr. Jonathan Gross is a neuropsychologist who has trained at Emory University, the Mount Sinai Medical Center, and Brooks Rehabilitation Hospital.

 In 2014 Dr. Gross began offering experiential workshops that have helped numerous people increase their joy, freedom, and ability to love-from-the-heart through autobiographical story-telling.
 Participants in his workshops report deep transformations in their capacity to manage life’s challenges, particularly in areas most burdened by issues from the emotional past.

-Dr. Gross lives in Jacksonville, Florida with his wife, four children, 11 chickens, three ducks, and cat Jeremiah.
+Dr. Gross lives in Jacksonville, Florida with his wife, four children, 11 chickens, two ducks, and cat Jeremiah.